 We transact business globally in multiple currencies, some of which are considered volatile.
 Our international revenues and expenses and working capital positions denominated in these foreign currencies expose us to the risk of fluctuations in foreign currency exchange rates against the U.S. dollar.
-As the receiver of foreign currencies we are adversely affected by the strengthening of the U.S. dollar relative to the foreign currency.
+As the receiver of foreign currencies we are adversely affected by the strengthening of the U.S. dollar and other currencies relative to the operating unit functional currency.
+Our hedging policy attempts to manage these risks to an acceptable level.
+We manage our foreign currency exposures on a consolidated basis to take advantage of net exposures and natural offsets, which are then further reduced by the gains and losses of our hedging instruments.
+Gains and losses on the hedged forecasted transactions and reduce the earnings volatility related to foreign exchange, however we do not hedge our entire foreign exchange exposure and are still subject to potentially significant earnings volatility due to foreign exchange risk.